asiffer/clearbot/README.md

 clearbot -s 128 github.com
 ```

-Finally sometimes we may want to remove the white background (transparence).
-For this purpose, you can use the `-t` options that thresholds the whites (it must between 0 and 255 as it is applied on a grayscale version of the image).
+Finally sometimes we may want to remove the white background (by using transparency: alpha = 0).
+For this purpose, you can use the `-t` options that thresholds the whites (it must be between 0 and 255 as it is applied on a grayscale version of the image).

 ```shell
 clearbot -t 250 github.com